saadeghi/daisyui/src/docs/src/routes/docs/customize.svelte.md

 <button class="rounded-full btn">One</button>
 <button class="px-16 rounded-none btn">Two</button>

-3. <Translate text="You can customize components on your CSS file, using Tailwind's @apply directive." />
+3. <Translate text="You can customize components on your CSS file, using Tailwind's @apply directive:" />

 ```css
 .btn {